MercersKitchen/Potential-Projects/README.md

 Need to: Get into how IR Works,
 Spec Sensors will document how sensors

+Handy Feature: bottom of the board has a camera mount added

 #### Air Quality Sensor Build

 What the Board looks like <a href="https://github.com/MercersKitchen/Potential-Projects/blob/master/Pocket%20Lab%20Air%20Quality/AirQuality_Board.jpg">without the case</a>.